 A large automated factory in Nampa plans to build modular affordable housing units.
 The $102.5 million project will crank out more than 1,600 units a year on a 52-acre site on Star Rd.

-Boise-based Prefab Logic is taking the lead on the venture, which will build apartments and hotel rooms at the factory.
+Boise-based Prefab Logic is taking the lead on the venture, which will build apartments at the factory.
 The dwelling units will be entirely assembled in Nampa, with wiring, plumbing, and fixtures, before they are shipped out for installation at construction sites across the country.

 The 400,000 square foot factory will be automated, working in concert with a “leading factory robotics company” that has not yet been publicly identified.
 The project is dubbed Autovol, shorthand for “Automated volumetric modular manufacturing factory.”